A quiet but significant change has been happening on the internet for the last year.

 Recently, when searching for something on Google, we started seeing Reddit constantly.

-The basic reason for this is actually very simple:
+The fundamental reason for this is actually very simple:

 real user experience.